Thursday 18 August 2016 12.30pm

 I applied for an apprenticeship at Hoople and eventually went on to complete a Level 3 apprenticeship in Business and Administration.
-I’m now employed by the company as a Junior Marketing Executive.
+I’m now employed by the company as a Marketing and Design Assistant.
 You can read my case study here.

 I’d really recommend apprenticeships because they help deal with that paradoxical cycle where you can’t get a job because you don’t have experience, yet can’t get the experience because you don’t have a job!

 Also, rather than accumulating thousands of pounds worth of student debts, I’ve been earning money instead.
 Although the wages aren’t always great, the opportunity to learn on the job has been invaluable.

 Hoople offers apprenticeships in Business and Administration, Customer Service, Health and Social Care, Early Years, Childcare and Education (including teaching assistants) and Dental Nursing.

 Class sizes are smaller than many competitors’—and certainly most universities—and the relaxed, friendly learning environment really helped me to develop my confidence.